CJButton/Beboppin/README.md

 **Background**
 ------------------
-Beboppin is a vertical 2D scroller, ala the classic arcade game, 1942.
+Beboppin is a vertical 2D scroller, ala the classic arcade game, 1942, and using music and ships from the famous anime "Cowboy Bebop".

 The player will command a ship (the Swordfish) flying though space, with the goal of avoiding obstacles.